Actis: A Strictly Local Union-Find Decoder: Background

+Yet a more realistic noise model is the circuit-level depolarising model, which considers the quantum circuit performed during a measurement round and a variety of possible faults it can make.
+Details of this are provided in \cref{sec:circuit-level_noise_appendix} but the end result is the addition of certain diagonal edges in $G$, as \cref{fig:SS_tree}(a) shows.
+The bitflip probability for each edge is a function of some characteristic physical error probability $p$; this function potentially varies for each edge.

+Circuit-level noise depends on parameters not standardised in literature so it is difficult to compare thresholds under this model.
+This is not the case for code capacity and phenomenological noise (standardised by setting $q =p$ and $\tau =d$), under which we numerically obtain thresholds for UF of \num{\approx 9.8e-2} and \num{\approx 2.6e-2} respectively, consistent with previous results \cite[\S5.4]{Hu2020a}.

-MWPM is a popular decoder which uses the following idea: for small $p$ the number of edges in $\mathbb E$ is likely to be small, so it seems sensible to minimise the number of edges in the correction.
-MWPM finds a correction whose size is minimal.
-While accurate, it has a worst-case runtime $\mathcal O(N^3 \lg N)$ \cite[\S 3]{Higgott2022a} where $N :=|V| =\mathcal O(d^2)$ for perfect measurements and $\mathcal O(d^3)$ for faulty measurements.
-UF can be seen as an approximation of MWPM \cite{Wu2022} with an improved worst-case runtime $\mathcal O`\big(N \alpha(N))$ where $\alpha$, the inverse of Ackermann's function, is less than three for all practical surface code distances.
+MWPM is a popular decoder which finds a most likely error for the syndrome, and outputs that as the correction i.e.\ $\mathbb C =\arg\max`{\pr(\mathbb E): \sigma(\mathbb E) =\mathbb S}$.
+For small $p$ under code capacity or standardised phenomenological noise, this amounts to finding a correction whose size $|\mathbb C|$ is minimal.
+While accurate, MWPM has a worst-case runtime $\mathcal O(N^3 \lg N)$ \cite[\S 3]{Higgott2022a} where $N :=|V| =\mathcal O(d^2)$ for code capacity and $\mathcal O(d^3)$ for the other noise models.
+UF approximates MWPM \cite{Wu2022} with an improved worst-case runtime $\mathcal O`\big(N \alpha(N))$ where $\alpha(N) \le 3$ for all practical $d$.
+In \cref{sec:comparison_with_mwpm} we compare the accuracy of MWPM with UF for practical noise levels and discuss their near-term relevance.

-For visual clarity, \cref{fig:syndrome_validation} and onwards use the graph $G$ for perfect measurements.
-However, the reader should keep in mind all the material which follows (including our versions of UF) also applies to $G$ for faulty measurements.
+For visual clarity, \crefrange{fig:syndrome_validation}{fig:almost_local_burning_peeling} use $G$ for code capacity.
+However, the reader should keep in mind the rest of the paper (save \cref{sec:actis} which focuses on circuit-level noise) also applies to the other noise models.